Auditory Processing Disorder

 Enjoy 5-Star-Rated Hearing Care at Mt.
 Harrison Audiology

 Do you or a loved one have trouble focusing on conversations in noisy environments?
 If so, there’s a chance you may be suffering from Auditory Processing Disorder (APD).
 Sometimes hearing loss occurs not in the ear itself, but in the brain’s ability to make use of the sound the ear receives.
 In someone with APD, the processing system in the brain interprets sounds incorrectly.
 This causes noises and words to become garbled and leads to miscommunication and frustration.
 There is hope, however!
-Our experts offer cutting-edge treatments for Auditory Processing Disorder in Rupert.
+Following best practices in audiology, our experts offer cutting-edge treatments for Auditory Processing Disorder in Rupert.

 APD in Adults